What Are Antioxidants?

 When oxygen is metabolized in our bodies it creates free radicals which are unstable molecules that cause harm or death of our cells by damaging the cellular proteins, lipids or DNA.
 Once these free radical attack they turn the attacked molecule into a free radical which lead to a chain reaction of free radicals.

 Mother nature has provided our cells with naturally occurring antioxidants that are equipped to manage the damage of oxidation.
-However, due to the increasing harmful chemicals in our environment such as pollutants, radiation, smoking, fertilizers and unhealthy diets filled with processed and fatty foods, our bodies may be over-taxed when there is high accumulation of free radicals.
+However, due to the increasing harmful chemicals in our environment such as pollutants, radiation, smoking, fertilizers and unhealthy diets filled with processed and fatty foods, our bodies may be over-taxed when there is a high accumulation of free radicals.

-Here are some of the well known antioxidants as well which foods they are most abundant in :
+Here are some of the well-known antioxidants as well which foods they are most abundant in :

-Vitamin E- especially Alpha-tocopherol; it prevent body tissue damage by protecting cell membranes from oxidation.
+Especially Alpha-tocopherol; prevents body tissue damage by protecting cell membranes from oxidation.

-Sources: Nuts, seeds, avocados and vegetable oils
+Sources: Nuts, seeds, avocados, and vegetable oils

-Sources: Guava, red bell peppers, kiwi, oranges and pineapple
+Sources: Guava, red bell peppers, kiwi, oranges, and pineapple

-Sources: sweet potatoes, carrots, squash, apricots, tangerines, cantaloupe and dark leafy greens
+Sources: sweet potatoes, carrots, squash, apricots, tangerines, cantaloupe, and dark leafy greens

-Selenium- this is a trace element and only a small amount is required in our diet but that amount is essential.
+This is a trace element and only a small amount is required in our diet but that amount is essential.
 It is required for the formation of a group of proteins that work as antioxidant enzymes.
 It also works together with Vitamin E and C as an antioxidant in preventing free radical damage.

 Sources: brazil nuts, sunflower seeds, seafood and fish, asparagus and mustard seeds

 Sources: Manganese is found in seafood (mussels), pumpkin seeds and hazelnuts; Zinc is found in seafood (oysters), beef and lamb, toasted wheat germ and spinach

-Sources: beef, chicken, fish, nuts, seeds, plant oils, broccoli and cauliflower
+Sources: beef, chicken, fish, nuts, seeds, plant oils, broccoli, and cauliflower

-Phytochemicals- you may have heard this term a lot as well as polyphenols and flavonoids.
+You may have heard this term a lot as well as polyphenols and flavonoids.
 This term is sort of the umbrella term for the various compounds produced by plants that have antioxidant functions.